 When in 2009 Colleen Plumb stood outside Chicago’s United Center, waiting for the elephants to come out, she didn’t know what to expect.
 All she knew at that moment was that it was cold, and that she was ready to take some photos.
-That changed when she watched the elephants emerge—eight of them in total, trunk to tail marching in the freezing cold night.
+CAF 2020 Navab fellow Vivian Qiu reports.
+Everything changed when Colleen watched the elephants emerge—eight of them in total, trunk to tail, marching in the freezing cold night.
 That moment of sheer horror shifted something in her and she found herself reassessing all that she had known.
 The institutions and ideas she had previously known felt wrong, and yet she and others had blindly accepted them.
 They were suddenly no longer tolerable.
 She had to do something.

-With each new opportunity and idea, Plumb digs deeper, but she also takes her time to reflect and ensure grace and dignity is preserved.
-She mentions the ritual she has created, as she sculpts each new chicken wing for her INVISIBLE:VISIBLE exhibit, to commemorate the life of the chicken lost.
-She talks about her daily concerns for Snow-Lily, now pacing in captivity without even the stimulation of an audience to pass the time.
+With each new opportunity and idea, Colleen digs deeper.
+But she also takes her time to reflect and ensure grace and dignity are preserved.
+She mentions the ritual she has created, as she sculpts each new chicken wing for her Invisible Visible exhibit, to commemorate the life of the chicken lost.
+She talks about her daily concerns for Snow Lily, now pacing in captivity without even the stimulation of an audience to pass the time.
 She reflects on her own role as an ally in the Black Lives Matter movement.
-She wants to ensure her work doesn’t exploit and, instead, provokes the viewer, asking them questions and leading them to come to their own conclusions.
+She wants to ensure her work doesn’t exploit but, instead, provokes the viewer, asking them questions and leading them to come to their own conclusions.

 And she herself remains open to questions and provocations.
 She takes each day and each new challenge as they come, allowing herself to follow her instincts and take everything in.
 Each project and each person she meets reinforces her commitment to do what she can.
 And that she does.